dipankardas011/dipankardas-portfolio/content/diary/Nov23.md

 description = "Let's talk about my November 2023"
 +++

+# Date 2023-11-18 2023-11-20
+* ksctl minor checks
+* cookie and token play in making the major project (college)
+* sad that ind lost the icc wcw 23
+* prep for the last college semister

 # Date 2023-11-17
 * Ksctl maintainer meet
 * new learning on the actor model of software architecture